 It is not hard to see why wise ones teach us to seek out the middle way.
 Imagine what would result if only the creativity and encouragement of the mother were allowed to control our lives; soon we would all be running around thinking we are all going to become gods or something.
 Rather like the fool card in the Tarot with his head full of dreams and blissfully unaware of the cliff he is about to go over because he is so delighted with himself.
 Or imagine what would result if only the criticism and anger of the father were allowed to rule our lives; soon we would all be running around thinking we are all going to become devils or something.
 That unbalanced masculine energy characterizes a goodly proportion of the society we find ourselves in, one ready to end it all in a nuclear conflagration and one that every day, day in and day out, adds to the destruction of the earth’s life support systems.

 Look at that.
-The Christian West, with its story of Jesus as the son of god, has a problem integrating the male energy… The missing fathers epidemic that characterizes our time is how this same imbalance works itself out in families.
+The Christian West, with its story of Jesus as the Son of God, set in an environment of more or less universal rejection of the Virgin Mary as His mother, has a problem integrating the male energy… The missing fathers epidemic that characterizes our time is how this same imbalance works itself out in families.
 Even in families in which both parents raise their young together, it is typical that the father is working far too many hours with far too little security or ability to provide to show for it to make for healthy homes.
 It takes energy to work on these neuropsychological issues of growing into healthy parenting and sadly, during this late stage of Babylonian Capitalism, that is exactly what adults are not allowed to have.
 There is very little opportunity for anyone to catch their breath.

 The recent history of employment lays out the trap of extremes quite clearly.
 The same overworked exhaustion was first extended to most women in most families, so that today both parents working almost equals the same ability to provide which a single parent did a few short decades ago.
 And now we have allowed the imbalance to take our children too.
 Never in the history of the human race has the early education of our young been such a maniacally future-employment phenomenon.
 This is new, what we are doing to our children, co-opting them for the purposes of capitalistic profits even as they learn to speak.
 We should ask ourselves why we are allowing it.